Speeku/SpeechMaster/README.md

 ### Important Rules
 1. ⛔ Never commit directly to the production branch
-2. ✅ Create feature branches from development branch only
+2. ✅ Create feature branches from the development branch only
 3. 🐛 No buggy code commits
 4. 🔍 Review before merging to development